by Tammy Taylor~

 Wild-Pork Slow Cooker Enchilada Casserole

-- 1 T salsa seasoning (or 1T salsa – more or less to taste)
+- 1 Tablespoon Salsa Seasoning (or 1T Salsa, more or less to taste)

 Line a slow cooker with tortillas, freely overlapping.
-Spoon 1/2 of the meat/bean mixture over the tortillas and sprinkle lightly with cheese and a few sliced ripe olives.
+Spoon 1/2 of the meat/bean mixture over the tortillas and sprinkle lightly with cheese.
 Repeat tortilla, meat/bean and cheese layer with the other 1/2 of your meat/bean mixture.

 Top this with more tortillas, freely overlapping, and spread a can of chili over the top.
 Sprinkle with about a cup of cheese.
 Decorate with sliced ripe olives and a sprinkling of chopped green onions.